Walt Mink: Loss and label troubles, 1993–96

-Deep Elm and the beginning of the end, 1997-present
+Deep Elm and the beginning of the end, 1997–present

 By early 1997, several independent labels had expressed interest in the record, but it was finally Deep Elm who John and Candice decided was the right fit.
 The record, Colossus, was released in June of that year, but the two remaining members had given up on the idea of finding a replacement drummer for touring, planning instead to occasionally perform as an acoustic duo.
-The band's fourth and last video, for the song "Brave Beyond the Call" was filmed during this period.
+The band's fourth and last video, for the song "Brave Beyond the Call", was filmed during this period.
 Directed by Adam Rothlein, the video was shown briefly on MTV.

-At this point, the group met Will Tanous, a friend who had wanted Colossus on his label, and who also worked for the HBO live music show "Reverb."
-Drummer Zach Danziger first appeared with Walt Mink on the June 20, 1997, broadcast of "Reverb".
-Armed with a new drummer, the reinvigorated members of Walt Mink began to contemplate a tour supporting Colossus.
+At this point, the group met Will Tanous, a friend who had wanted Colossus on his label, and who also worked for the HBO live music show Reverb.
+Drummer Zach Danziger first appeared with Walt Mink on the June 20, 1997, broadcast of Reverb.
+Armed with a new drummer, the reinvigorated members of Walt Mink contemplated a tour supporting Colossus.

 Meanwhile, the band's business infrastructure was eroding badly; within a matter of weeks in mid-1997, the group, who had been dropped by their management the previous year, was dropped by their booking agent and accountant, and with no money coming in there was virtually no way to pay for a tour.
 John Szuch, the label head of Deep Elm, got them a new booking agent and gave them a small amount of tour support, but his label's modest financial resources were no match for the demands of a band on an extensive tour.

 The band undertook a final two-week tour through the upper Midwest and parts of New England, but after playing to virtually empty venues, it was decided that it was time to end the band.
 The band played a final concert at the Mercury Lounge in New York on November 1, 1997, which was recorded and later released as Goodnite.

-Since 1997 the band have occasionally reunited to play one-off shows.
-John Kimbrough went on to play with New York power-pop band Valley Lodge, while pursuing a career as a composer for film and television.
+Since 1997 the band has occasionally reunited to play one-off shows.
+John Kimbrough went on to play with New York power-pop band Valley Lodge; while pursuing a career as a composer for film and television.
 He moved into music production with Tenacious D's third album, Rize of the Fenix.

 The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.